Date Thesis Awarded

 These same G3 domain constructs were used to investigate binding of importin α1, β1, and 7 to both TRα1 NLS.
 GFP-Trap co-immunoprecipitation (Chromo-Tek) and immunoblotting techniques, we have demonstrated that the importin α1/β1 heterodimer interacts with both the A/B and Hinge domains, while Importin 7 interacts only with the A/B domain.
 This is consistent with our findings that IPO 7 does not interact with TRβ1, which lacks NLS2.This, along with knockdown experiments, indicate that nuclear import of TRα1 involves multiple import pathways.

 McGregor, Emma Lynn, "Characterizing Importin Binding to Thyroid Hormone Receptor α1" (2016).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 897.

 Creative Commons License

 This work is licensed under a Creative Commons Attribution 4.0 License.